vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/terraform-state-in-s3-dynamodb-backend.md

 # Conclusion

-And that is a wrap!
-We now have a terraform state remote - a step closer to collaborate.
-Hope you found this note insightful.
+And that’s a wrap!
+With Terraform state now stored remotely in AWS S3 and locked via DynamoDB, you’re one step closer to effective collaboration across machines and teams.
+Hope you found this guide helpful.
 Happy coding!